chry-santhemum/chry-santhemum.github.io/docs/about.markdown

 permalink: /about/
 ---

 This is the website of Atticus Wang.
-As of now, I am a high school senior studying at [QSJTNT](https://qsjtntvt.org), a nonexistent institution that exists only in our imaginations.
+As of now, I am a high school senior at [PRISMS](https://prismsus.org).

 Short bio: I enjoy math, classical and rock music, reading, writing, basketball, Hollow Knight, philosophy, politics, comedy, experimental cinema, ......

-Expect more content from this site soon!
+Expect more content from this site soon.

 > **Kublai Khan:** I do not know when you have had time to visit all the countries you describe to me.
 It seems to me you have never moved from this garden.
 >